Bureaucratic Theory by Max Weber

-The rigid division of labour also allows employees to specialise themselves further, so that they may become experts in their own field and significantly improve their performance.
+The right division of labour within a bureaucratic organisation also allows employees to specialise themselves further, so that they may become experts in their own field and significantly improve their performance.

 Generally speaking, the term bureaucracy has a negative connotation and is often linked to government agencies and large organisations.

-Bureaucracy is characterised by a large amount of red tape, paperwork and slow communication due to its many hierarchical layers.
+Bureaucracy is characterised by a large amount of red tape, paperwork, many desks, certain office culture and slow bureaucratic communication due to its many hierarchical layers.

-This is the system’s biggest disadvantage.
+This is the Weber theory’s biggest disadvantage of a bureaucratic organization.
 It is also unfortunate that employees remain fairly distanced from each other and the organisation, making them less loyal.

-Because employees have no opportunity to voice their opinion or influence decision making, a bureaucracy may demotivate employees in the long run.
+Because employees of a bureaucratic organization have no opportunity to voice their opinion or influence decision-making, a bureaucracy may demotivate employees in the long run.

-Moreover, over the course of time, employees may start to get annoyed at the various rules and requirements, with the risk that they may start boycotting and/or abusing these rules and standing up to the established order.
+Moreover, over the course of time, employees may start to get annoyed at the various rules and requirements, with the risk that they may start boycotting and / or abusing these rules and stand up to the established order.

 It’s Your Turn

 What do you think?
-Is the Bureaucratic Theory of Max Weber still applicable in today’s modern organizations?
-Do these management principles work in every organization or are there exceptions?
+Is the bureaucratic theory of Max Weber still applicable in today’s modern organizations?
+Do these management principles and business ethics work in every organisation or are there exceptions?
 And if so, what are the exceptions and what can we learn from them?